Mind Body Soul

 Organize a parish walk-about in the neighbourhood after mass.

 Be respectful of others when talking about your faith.
-Talking about our Lord and Savior, Jesus Christ, is always done out of love and concern for others: we care enough about them to not want them to perish.
+Talking about our Lord and Savior, Jesus Christ, is always done out of love and concern for others; we care enough about them to not want them to perish.
+But don't be shy either.

-Be willing to share our faith at anytime and with anyone - but know that faith takes time to develop in others (we cannot control that process), and that, like sowers of seed, not all seed will fall on fertile soil (we cannot control that either).
+Be willing to share your faith at the appropriate time with anyone - but know that faith takes time to develop in others (we cannot control that process), and that like sowers of seed, not all seed will fall on fertile soil (we cannot control that either).
 We have to give up control and trust in God.
 He is truly with us.

 Painstakingly written to provide Catholics all the necessary information to spread the gospel, build up Christ's church, while at the same time strengthening their faith.
 When all these magnificent aspects of evangelization are happening, more and more people will hear and respond to the calling to the priesthood and consecrated life, and so - the blessed cycle continues.
 With the help of the Holy Spirit, this book will show you in no uncertain terms how to get fired up for the Lord.
 It is also the ultimate book on practical ways of spreading the gospel, giving the reader a step by step guide for application and execution of evangelization methods and principles in innumerable situations.